ruanjx/VideoLab/README.md

 #### RenderLayer

 `RenderLayer` is the most basic unit in the `VideoLab` framework.
-A video, image, audio can be a `RenderLayer`, or even just an effect can be a `RenderLayer`. `RenderLayer` is more like the concept of layer in After Effect.
+A video, image, audio can be a `RenderLayer`, or even just an effect can be a `RenderLayer`. `RenderLayer` is more like the concept of the layer in After Effect.

 #### RenderComposition

-`RenderComposition` works as a composite, can set frame rate, canvas size, contains multiple `RenderLayers`, can set `CALayer` to support vector animation
+`RenderComposition` works as a composite, can set frame rate, canvas size, contains multiple `RenderLayers`, can set `CALayer` to support vector animations.

 #### VideoLab